AinulMr/Data-Exploration_COVID-19/README.md

 Today, I will delve into the data related to COVID-19, examining the impact of COVID-19 on the number of deaths and the impact of the vaccination from 2020 to 2023

 ## Datasets
-I got the data from [here](https://ourworldindata.org/covid-deaths) on Our World in Data and downloaded it on 15 ‎October ‎2023
+I got the data from [here](https://ourworldindata.org/covid-deaths) on Our World in Data and downloaded it on 15 ‎October ‎2023.
+This data contains information about COVID-19 such as country, population, number of people infected, number of people who died, number of people who were vaccinated, and so on as the main data source for analysis.

 ## Problem Statement
 1.